-Hakushiji-jo Okina, Noh Theatre Mask
+Hakushiji-jo Okina, Noh Theatre Mask, 20th century

 Title: Hakushiji-jo (Okina) - Noh Mask of an Old Man